Record MSP April Snowfall!

-The snow depth map across the country for April 20th suggests that 16.2% of the country is covered in snow, mainly across the northern tier of the nation and across the Intermountain West.
-At this time last year only 6.0% of the nation was covered in snow.
-As of April 20th, the Twin Cities officially had 3" of snow on the ground at the MSP Airport in the morning, and at this time last year, there was no snow on the ground.
+The snow depth map across the country for April 15th suggests that 24.6% of the country is covered in snow, mainly across the northern tier of the nation and across the Intermountain West.
+At this time last year, 7.9% of the nation was covered in snow.
+As of April 15th, the Twin Cities officially had 10" of snow on the ground at the MSP Airport, and at this time last year, there was no snow on the ground.
 Note also that last year at this time, the Sierra Nevada Range in California had a significantly greater snow pack than what is there now.

 Average Tornadoes in April By State

 Here's the average number of tornadoes during the month of April by state.
 Texas sees the most with 29, but interestingly, Minnesota averages 1 tornado in April.

 1.)
 Heavy precipitation across portions of the Mid-Atlantic, the Northeast, and the Great Lakes, Mon-Wed, Apr 16-Apr 17.

 2.)
 Heavy snow across portions of California, the Central Great Basin, the Pacific Northwest, the Northern Rockies, and the Northern Great Basin, Mon, Apr 16.

 3.)
 Heavy snow across portions of the Central Rockies, the Central Plains, and the Northern Plains, Fri, Apr 20.

 4.)
 Flooding possible across portions of the Middle Mississippi Valley, the Great Lakes, the Ohio Valley, the Upper Mississippi Valley, and the Tennessee Valley.

 5.)
 Flooding occurring or imminent across portions of the Lower Mississippi Valley and the Ohio Valley.